BuildOnViction/gitbook/tomomasterdao/proposal-guidelines-for-tomomasterdao.md

 ● Requested funding

-You can use this link [here ](https://forms.gle/uHhXxzVfmXn98hwz8)to submit an official proposal or you can email a draft document to _tomomasterdao@tomochain.com_ or _lak@tomochain.com_.
+You can use this link [here ](https://forms.gle/uHhXxzVfmXn98hwz8)to submit an official proposal or you can email a draft document to _tomomasterdao@Viction.com_ or _lak@Viction.com_.

 _Note that proposals will be rejected if the above criteria are not submitted.
 If you have a proposal but not a team, please head over to Discord to discuss your options._

 ## Allocation of Funding <a href="#9545" id="9545"></a>

-All funding for the initial stages of TomoMasterDAO will be allocated in TOMO.
+All funding for the initial stages of TomoMasterDAO will be allocated in VIC.
 Depending on the size of the funding requested there will be a different process for a project to receive funds.

 ### Proposals < $1000 USD Equivalent <a href="#a76b" id="a76b"></a>